sbragagnolo/bc-tutorial-2018/patterns1.md

 } //end of contract
 ```

 The most used practice to ensure data privacy is to Hash the information.
 A hash will have no meaning to anyone looking at, but for the developer is easy to verify.
-Bellow there is a code snippet of hashing a number and the user's address (ideally this should be done offline outside the blockchain)
+Bellow, there is a code snippet of hashing a number and the user's address (ideally this should be done offline outside the blockchain)

 ```solidity
 function encode(uint number) public view returns (bytes32){